What is 360 Degree Feedback? Benefits, Best Practices, Alternatives

-The 360 degree feedback, also referred to as multi-rater feedback, provides an employee with performance feedback from the people who work with them.
+The 360-degree feedback also referred to as multi-rater feedback, provides an employee with a performance evaluation from the people who work alongside them.

-In simpler terms, employees receive feedback from various raters.
-Peers, managers, subordinates or sometimes even clients.
+In simpler terms, employees receive feedback from diverse raters.
+The raters range from managers, peers, juniors, to even clients.

-More and more managers within organizations are increasingly using 360 degree feedback.
+More and more managers within companies are opting for the 360-degree feedback.

-Effective implementation of the 360-degree feedback has shown a direct impact on organizations.
-This is true not only for teams but also in the work culture rising productivity levels.
+Effective implementation of the 360-degree feedback has shown a direct impact on companies.
+It is true not only for teams but also in the work culture's rising productivity levels.

 A 360-degree feedback survey offers leaders an incredible opportunity.
-Leaders can give their accurate and helpful feedback in a constructive and confidential manner.
+It allows them to give accurate and helpful feedback confidentially.

 With effective implementation, these are the following benefits of 360-degree feedback.

-Benefit One: Improves Self-Awareness As Compared To Performance Review
+1: Improves Self-Awareness When Compared To Performance Review

 Being self-aware is to be aware of one's strengths and weaknesses.
 But most often, we need a push in the right direction.

-360 degree feedback is very useful to the employee.
-No doubt that it provides a well-rounded view of their work performance.
+360-degree feedback is highly beneficial to the employee.
+The peer direct report helps give a well-rounded view of their work performance.

-In this model, feedback isn't only given from the employee's manager.
-It is also from their peers, mentors, and managers.
-360 reviews provide a fair and more accurate picture of the employee's work ethic.
+In this model, feedback isn't collected only from the employee's manager.
+It is also gathered from other managers, peers, and clients.
+Thus, it guarantees a fair and accurate picture of the employee's work ethics.

-An integral part of performance management is regular development plan and opportunities.
+An integral part of performance management is creating regular development plans.

-This encourages individual accountability and gives employees control over their career paths.
-Taking the central role in their own development also increases the engagement of employees.
+It encourages individual accountability and control over one’s career path.
+Taking the central role in their development plan increases the engagement of employees.

-A continuous 360 evaluations help to highlight the areas where an employee is lacking.
-This creates a culture of taking responsibility and accountability.
+A continuous 360 evaluations help employees to understand their problem areas.
+That creates a culture of taking responsibility and accountability.
 The employee can perform according to the areas which need further improvement.

 Communication is the initial step to move from evaluation to improvement.